krbnite/krbnite.github.io/_in_progress/2019-04-16-More-on-Missing-Data.md

 I saw some simulation studies where they removed 50% of the data and the MCMC MI method still produced unbiased estimates of the mean and variance).

+Notably, in most (if not all) of these statistical inference heavy works, imputation by decision tree-based methods or by k Nearest Neighbors are not even mentioned.

 # 2009: Graham: Annual Reviews of Psychology: [Missing Data Analysis: Making It Work in the Real World](https://www.personal.psu.edu/jxb14/M554/articles/Graham2009.pdf)